 Egg Foo Yong & Brown Sauce

-A delicately flavored omelette-style dish for any time of day.
-Some variations for the egg foo yong: sauté 2 tablespoons of grated carrot or bell pepper for 1-2 minutes, then continue with the recipe.
-You can also first sauté 1/4 cup chopped shrimp, ground pork, or ground chicken in the oil until cooked, then proceed.
+Three eggs for two people!
+This delicately flavored omelet-style dish for any time of day.
+Some variations of egg foo yong include optional vegetables like shredded carrots or peppers.
+For meat, sauté 1/4 cup chopped shrimp, ground pork, or ground chicken in the oil until cooked, then proceed.
 Slightly adapted from Betty Crocker and Michael Ruhlman.

 Yield 2 servings